We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 One of the reported benefits of triphala is that it’s an anti-inflammatory, so it could reduce the inflammation associated with gout.

-While has found that triphala has anti-inflammatory properties, the research is limited to animal studies.
-More research is needed to prove whether triphala can help with gout.
+While some research has found that triphala has anti-inflammatory properties, the research is limited to animal studies.

 Giloy is a commonly used herb in Ayurveda.